 In the ancient Maya script, the words for “snake”, “four” and “sky” are pronounced in the same manner (chan) but they are written using different signs:

-Maya grammar would require a lengthier post4 but for the purpose of an introduction to ancient Maya hieroglyphic script, the following points should do the trick.
+Maya grammar would require a lengthier post,4 but for the purpose of an introduction to the ancient Maya hieroglyphic script, the following points should do the trick.

 Unlike the typical Subject-Verb-Object (SVO) construction of English sentences, Mayan languages follow a Verb-Object-Subject (VOS) pattern.

-Ancient Maya hieroglyphic texts usually begin with a date and there’s no objects, so the most common sentence structure will be Date-Verb-Subject (Date-Verb-Subject).
+Ancient Maya hieroglyphic texts usually begin with a date and there is no objects, so the most common sentence structure will be Date-Verb-Subject (Date-Verb-Subject).

-Most texts recovered by archaeologists come from monumental inscriptions and, due to their public nature, these texts deal primarily with the deeds of kings and the history of their dynasties.
+Most texts recovered by archaeologists come from monumental inscriptions and due to their public nature, these texts deal primarily with the deeds of kings and the history of their dynasties.
 So dates were very important and they take up most of the space (up to 80%) in monumental inscriptions.
-Verbs usually represents only one or two glyph blocks followed by lengthy names and titles.
+Verbs usually represent only one or two glyph blocks followed by lengthy names and titles.

 There are two different sets of pronouns in Mayan languages.
 Set A goes with transitive verbs while Set B goes with intransitives verbs.
 The 3rd person singular (“he, she, it”, “his, hers, its”) of Set A is by far the most common pronoun attached to verbs and nouns in ancient Maya inscriptions.

 Set A pronouns are used both with nouns and verbs.
 The third person singular (“he, she, it”, “his, hers, its”) is marked by the following prefixes:

 - u- before words/verbs starting with a consonant